 - Ragtime (Ragtime)

-20. IRCAM: Institute for Research and Coordination in Acoustics/Music
+20. IRCAM: Institute for Research and Coordination in Acoustics/Music is located under it.

 Under the auspices of the Centre Pompidou is the IRCAM, which is actually located underground and in the brown building next door.
 It is the largest public research center in France dedicated to both musical expression and scientific research.